-Here’s how you can find more senior citizen clients to serve.
+Here’s how you can find more longtime homeowners to serve.

-2. Senior living communities.
+3. Senior living communities.
 For real estate agents, these communities are essentially inventory.
-However, there is a right and a wrong way to approach that platform, but that’s a discussion for a different post.
+However, there is a right and a wrong way to approach this platform, but that’s a discussion for a different post.

-3. Public platform.
-This is the one that most real estate agents tend to lean toward; it includes your advertising, marketing, print media, social media, etc. The public platform isn’t probably the primary platform in which to find more senior homeowners to serve, but it is useful for getting your name out there and can be a way to convert people from your public platform to your personal platform.
+4. Public platform.
+This is the one that most real estate agents tend to lean toward; it includes your advertising, marketing, print media, social media, etc. The public platform (other than educational seminars) isn’t likely the primary platform in which to find more senior homeowners to serve, but it is useful for getting your name out there.

-As you’re out in the marketplace to find senior homeowners, think about the people you know in those categories.
-If you have any further questions, don’t hesitate to reach out to me.
-I’d love to help you.
+As you’re out in the marketplace looking for 55+ senior homeowners, think about the people you already know in these categories.
+If you have any further questions, don’t hesitate to reach out to us.
+We’d love to help you!